Curry, Thompson lead Warriors past Morant, Grizzlies 142-112

 Kerr said he “didn’t even notice the play.”

+“I’ve been through a tough knee injury, and I don’t think there’s any malicious intent from Jordan,” Thompson said.
+“I don’t even think he’s strong enough to affect somebody’s knee.
+But we’re not out there trying to hurt people or trying to club people in the back of the head on a fast break.
+We play the game the right way and I’m going to have his back.”

-Golden State did so with a balanced attack and energy on both ends after Green called for the offense to do more to better the defense.
+Golden State dominated with a balanced attack and energy on both ends after Green called for the offense to do more to better the defense.
 He dished out eight assists, five points and five rebounds.

 “The shot selection was much improved,” Kerr said.